arg-tech/xaif/docs/tutorial.md

 5. Propositional relationships are build (RA node on the example) creating the clear understanding of the specific type of the connection between the locutions.
 6. YA-nodes are added to group together pairs (or maybe more) nodes into the argument.

-In short, that is it!

 <br>

-Now the xAIF representation of this theoretical framework will be presented.

-### Features of xAIF:
-1. **Underspecification**: Some constraints present in basic AIF (such as the number of antecedents or consequents in a relation) are relaxed, allowing for incomplete or evolving argumentation structures.
-2. **Overspecification**: Additional structural markup can be added beyond the standard AIF, which can help represent intermediate discourse annotations that go beyond the formal structure of arguments.
-3. **JSON-Based**: xAIF is represented in a convenient JSON format, making it easy to handle programmatically and compatible with a wide range of tools and platforms.
-4. **Interlingua for Argument Mining**: xAIF serves as the interlingua for the open argument mining framework, facilitating both input and output for all its modules.

 ## Structure of xAIF
 xAIF is represented as a JSON object that contains several key sections.
 Below is a breakdown of the structure, followed by an example of a sample xAIF representation.